secretflow/secretflow/docs/developer/design/architecture.md

 logical devices to their corresponding physical devices, and handle the data transmission relationship between these physical devices.
 There is no doubt that we need a distributed graph execution engine to solve these problems.

 So what kind of distributed graph execution engine do we need?
-Here's what SecreFlow's requirements:
+Here's what SecretFlow's requirements:

 - **Fine-grained heterogeneous computing**: In a logical computing graph, there are computing tasks with different granularities, ranging from simple data processing (second level) to complex multi-party training (several hours to tens of hours).
 At the same time, physical nodes have different hardware environments, such as CPU, GPU, TEE, FPGA, etc.
 - **Flexible computing model**: In horizontal and vertical scenarios, for different workflows such as data processing and model training, it supports multiple parallel models, such as data parallelism, model parallelism, and hybrid parallelism.